 For your time on shore, lightweight cotton material – short sleeve shirts and shorts – is just fine.
 The days and evenings are hot and humid so lightweight is key.
 And flip flops are the standard footwear.

-We try and prevent an emergency before we have to manage one.
+We try and prevent an emergency before the need to manage one.
 Wearing a PFD with a whistle and marine VHF while flying a safety flag on the kayak, is the start.
-A properly equipped mothership with a safety minded crew follows.
+A properly equipped mothership with a safety-minded crew follows.

-In the event of an emergency the strongly powered mothership can get you to our home dock quickly.
+In the event of an emergency, the mothership can get you to our home dock quickly.
 Bocas Town boasts a brand-new hospital with very good facilities.
-In more urgent cases, you can be airlifted to Panama City, where world class care is available.
+In more urgent cases, you can be airlifted to Panama City, where world-class care is available.

 Although medical care in Panama is affordable, it is advisable to buy travel insurance for the duration of your stay.

 If you have international roaming or a local sim card, people can phone you directly.
-In you opt for a local sim card, remember to give your temporary number to family and friends.
+If you opt for a local sim card, remember to give your temporary number to family and friends – remember the +507 country code for Panama.
 If you are not reachable, people can contact Home Dock on our mobile number or on WhatsApp.

 The expenses in Panama City you should budget for include transport between the airport and hotel, accommodation, meals and entertainment.